-On LX and EX models in U.S., and EX model in Canada The tachometer shows the engine speed in revolutions per minute (rpm).
+On VX and Si models The tachometer shows the engine speed in revolutions per minute (rpm).
 To protect the engine from damage, never drive with the tachometer needle in the red zone.

 Odometer

 The odometer shows the total distance your car has been driven.
 It measures miles in U.S. models and kilometers in Canadian models.
 It is illegal under federal law (in the U.S.) and provincial regulations (in Canada) to disconnect, reset, or alter the odometer with the intent to change the number of miles or kilometers indicated.